neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 | bert-base-uncased 	|97        	|66,365,954         	|yes      |yes      |6         |18            |72.36219  |60.82308   |

 ## QQP, MNLI, GLUE Tasks
-Similar to our modifications to SQUAD, we can prune models for GLUE tasks with minimal changes.
+Similar to our modifications to SQuAD, we can prune models for GLUE tasks with minimal changes.
 Building on the [run_glue.py](https://github.com/huggingface/transformers/blob/master/examples/pytorch/text-classification/run_glue.py) transformers implementation we update the scripts to prune with sparseml and add a distillation trainer.
 To replicate our experiments you can use the following commonds:

 Training without distillation for MNLI where model is pruned to 80% sparsity.
 To add distillation just include the command ```sh --teacher_model_name_or_path <your teacher model>```